-• Manual Keypad Entry Option
+Manual Keypad Entry option

-After the card data fields are entered, the system prompts for the manual entry field.
+After the VEH and/or EMP fields are entered, the system prompts for the manual entry field.

-• Fuel Allocation Option
+Fuel Allocation option

 When the allocation field is entered, if there is a totalizer for that number, it is checked to see if the allocation limit has been reached.
 If it has, the message NO ALLOC appears and the command is terminated.
 If limit is not reached, the totalizer is decremented by the amount pumped when the transaction completes.